Waxing honeybee frames is an art easily accomplished even by a child; but practice makes perfect.

-Fitting sheets of foundation wax into the honeybee frame quickly and efficiently is an important part of backyard beekeeping; and serious honey farming too.
+Fitting sheets of foundation wax into the frame quickly and efficiently is an important part of backyard beekeeping; and serious honey farming too.

 There are a variety of techniques.
 For thirty years I used the top bar method, where a strip of wood is used to lock the wax in place.
 It works, but it has some disadvantages:

-Take a sheet of beeswax foundation and weave it between the wires of the frame.
+Take a sheet of this foundation and weave it between the wires of the frame.
 Fit it snugly against the topbar, actually at the bottom, as you do it upside down.
 Slide the sheet into the slot if there is one.

 large.
-Keep the bits, it's valuable stuff.
+Keep the bits, it is valuable stuff.

-Waxing honeybee frames is not difficult but to do it expertly takes practice.
+Waxing honeybee frames is not difficult but, to do it expertly, takes practice.

-Drip hot wax onto the wire to "fix" the wire onto the wax sheet - sometimes it may come loose if bumped, or the weather is hot, and then your sheet becomes twisted and distorted.
+Step 3 is to drip hot wax onto the wire to fix it onto the wax sheet; sometimes it may come loose if bumped, or if the weather is hot, then your sheet becomes twisted and distorted.

-If you have the time and the patience, heat some beeswax into a small can, and dribble it as above.
-Better but fiddly.
+If you have the time and the patience, heat some beeswax into a small can, and dribble it as above; better but fiddly.

-Waxing honeybee frames for the broodchamber
+Waxing honeybee frames for the broodchamber is much the same.

-Then place the whole broodchamber, with 10 frames with foundation wax on top of a strong active hive for a day or so; the bees will start to draw out the wax and making it a lot more inviting for any scouts out on the lookout for suitable HONEY BEE TRAPS ...
+Then place the whole broodchamber, with 10 frames with foundation wax on top of a strong active hive for a day or so; the bees will start to draw out the wax and making it a lot more inviting for any scouts on the lookout for suitable HONEY BEE TRAPS ...